 A full star in this element means that everything works well together to create the right mood for the story.

 This is a rather broad element that encompasses a lot of facets of the film that are critical, but individually don’t hold as much weight as the other elements.
 Does the music or sound of the film work to support the story, or does it clash?
 If it’s a film set in a specific time period, are the costumes accurate? (as a costumer, I will be critical of this!)
 Are the camera angles and shots planned out – or does it look like someone grabbed their camcorder and started filming?

 A full star for cinematography is awarded when all of these smaller elements come together so that it all jives; nothing stands out for being wrong or off.

 Let’s face it, this is MY reviews – so my opinion has to count for something!
 For this last element, I will consider my overall perception of the film afterwards.
 Did I enjoy watching the film – or did I want to turn it off after a few minutes? (but didn’t because I needed to write my review for you!)
 Would I watch the film again – or is once enough.

-A full star will be for the films that I consider “great” overall.
+A full star will be awarded for the films that I consider “great” overall.